Mohammed522-dot/Flutter_news_Riverpod/README.md

-    theme contains general styles (colors, themes & text styles) model contains all the Data models needed in the application. http is implemented with Dio.
+    theme contains general styles (colors, themes & text styles) model contains all the Data models needed in the application. http is implemented with D
-    storage is implemented with SharedPreferenc

-        es.
-        Service locator pattern and Riverpod are used to abstract services when used in other layers.

-For example:

-final storageServiceProvider = Provider((ref) {
-  return SharedPrefsService();
-});

-// Usage:
-// ref.watch(storageServiceProvider);